 Only available with Maps Platform and Google Cloud APIs.
 Not available for your custom APIs in Cloud Endpoints.

 Software provider creates a single project and API key.
 This single key is used across all customers.
 Provider decorates requests with channels to track customers.
 These channels are available in the all billing report data sources to separate spend by customer.
 There is a cap of 1000 unique channels per API key after which additional API keys can be created.
 The drawback with this approach is two-fold: channel management is on the provider and API key security becomes a giant whitelist containing all customer domains and API keys are shared across customer sites.
 Discounted tier pricing is also available here but with that comes the responsibility to protect against cost overruns.

 Customer-managed API key

 Customer creates own GCP project and API key and provides it to the software provider during onboarding.
 In this scenario, the customer is responsible for managing the API key, including security.
-Any spend is billed to the customer's billing account and therefore cannot take advantage of discounted tier pricing.
+Any spend is billed to the customer's billing account and therefore cannot take advantage of discounted tier pricing at the provider level.
 The advantage is the provider is relieved of the burden of managing API keys and projects and the customer is directly responsible for all spend, including any cost overruns.